 U.S. History: Reconstruction to Present

 U.S. History Reconstruction to Present examines American history from the events leading up to the Civil War to the present day, placing special emphasis on the major political, economic, and social movements of the twentieth century.
 Additionally, students will gain practice in research and writing through various projects.
 In addition to the default course program, U.S. History Reconstruction to Present includes alternate lessons, projects, essays, and tests for use in enhancing instruction or addressing individual needs.

-- Explain the causes of sectionalism in the years leading up to the Civil War.
+- Unit 1: Students will explain the causes of sectionalism and compromises in the years leading up to the Civil War.
 Students will also identify the major battles, and the end of the Civil War.

-- Unit 5: Students will identify the major causes, events, and effects of World War II, the origins of the Cold War and U.S. efforts to contain the spread of Communism.
+- Unit 5: Students will identify the major causes, events, and effects of World War II, the origins of the Cold War, and U.S. efforts to contain the spread of Communism in the Korean War.

 - Unit 6: Students will know the social, cultural, and political events of the Eisenhower, Kennedy, and Johnson presidencies.